za3k/qr-backup/README.md

 Generate paper backups for Linux.
+Currently **command-linux Linux only**.

 Takes any file, and outputs a "paper backup": a printable black-and-white pdf full of QR codes.
+To back up your file, print the PDF.
+The pile of paper in your hand is now a backup of the file.

-Following the directions in the pdf, the QR codes can be re-scanned or photographed using a webcam to restore the original file.
+To restore the backup, follow the directions on the printed paper.
+The restore process involves holding QR codes up to your webcam, or optionally scanning them with a scanner.
+The restore process does NOT require the qr-backup program.

 For a full list of options, run `qr-backup --help` or read the [USAGE](USAGE.md) doc online.
 For more questions, see the [FAQ](FAQ.md).